Riblja Čorba: 2010s

-On April 22, 2019 the band performed, alongside Oliver Mandić and folk singer Aca Lukas, on a political rally entitled "Budućnost Srbije" ("The Future of Serbia"), organized in Belgrade by the ruling Serbian Progressive Party a week after a mass anti-government protest in Serbian capital. Đorđević stated that the band played on the rally "out of purely patriotic reasons".
+On 22 April 2019, the band performed, alongside Oliver Mandić and folk singer Aca Lukas, on a political rally entitled "Budućnost Srbije" ("The Future of Serbia"), organized in Belgrade by the ruling Serbian Progressive Party a week after a mass anti-government protest in Serbian capital. Đorđević stated that the band played on the rally "out of purely patriotic reasons".
 He stated that "Vučić, Dačić and the others [from the government] are working for Serbia, and in opposition's demands we see only their desire to come to power".
 He stated that the band's appearance on the rally represents his support to president Aleksandar Vučić and Serbian government in their "fight for Kosovo" and that the performance does not mark his return to politics.
-The band's decision to perform on the rally caused an outrage among a large part of the band's fans, some of them publicly declaring end of their support for the band.
+The band's decision to perform on the rally caused an outrage among a large part of the band's fans, some of them declaring end of their support for the band.
 In September of the same year, after seven years since the latest, Riblja Čorba released their twentieth studio album entitled Da tebe nije (If There Wasn't For You).
 The album was released through City Records.
-The album was the band's first release to feature a new official member, backing vocalist Jovan Jeftić "Joca Zmaj", who during the previous years performed live with the band.
-Da tebe nije is the band's first album since Večeras vas zabaljaju muzičari koji piju to feature a song with lyrics not written by Đorđević – "Otvori oči" ("Open Your Eyes"), written by Jeftić.
+It was the band's first release to feature a new official member, backing vocalist Jovan Jeftić "Joca Zmaj", who performed live with the band during the previous years.
+Da tebe nije is the band's first album since Večeras vas zabaljaju muzičari koji piju to feature a song with lyrics not written by Đorđević, "Otvori oči" ("Open Your Eyes"), written by Jeftić.
 The album featured the song "Ivica Dačić" as a bonus track.
 The song was named after and spoke about president of the Socialist Party of Serbia, who was at the time of the album release in office as the Serbian Minister of Foreign Affairs.
 It caused new criticism from audience and public figures; most of them saw the song as a praise to a member of the regime Đorđević and the band protested against during the 1990s.